What Are Market Bubbles? [And How to Identify Them]

 Knowing what to look for and having a mental picture of what they are makes it easier to identify them.

-And while there are overall markets that may be in bubbles (either at the economic, sector, or even specific asset level), there are also second- and third-order effects of bubbles popping.
+While there are overall markets that may be in bubbles (either at the economic, sector, or even specific asset level), there are also second- and third-order effects of bubbles popping.

-For example, the 2008 financial crisis had a bubble in subprime housing.
+The 2008 financial crisis had a bubble in subprime housing.

-The knock-on effects of that eventual collapse was based on who held exposure to that debt, which were primarily the commercial banks and those of lower and middle incomes who were brought into the housing market and would lose their homes.
+The knock-on effects of that eventual collapse were based on who held exposure to that debt, which were primarily the commercial banks and those of lower and middle incomes who were brought into the housing market and would lose their homes.

-And they were leveraged in such a way that made the potential insolvency of some systemically threatening to the entire economy.
+They were leveraged in such a way that made the potential insolvency of some systemically threatening to the entire economy.

 The defining features of a market bubble